Article Written by Brittany Mayor

-The coffee scene in Kansas City is only continuing to expand, to adapt and grow.
+The coffee scene in Kansas City is only continuing to expand, adapt and grow.
 While coffee as a forte of Kansas City might be unknown to those new to the area, local coffee fanatics know– and truly appreciate– what Kansas City has to offer.
 This article will help you to discover the best coffee shops in Kansas City.

 As a coffee lover myself, anytime I’ve taken a trip away from Kansas City, I’ve quickly realized how unique the coffee shops are in KC.
-The best part is with so many shops in Kansas City; you can find your favorite (or favorites!)
+The best part is with so many shops in Kansas City, you can find your favorite (or favorites!)

 Top Five Coffee Shops in Kansas City

-Ranking the top coffee shops in Kansas City is no small task, especially since there are many ways to list them.
-You can make your assessments strictly off the coffee, based on your personal preference, but then there are also signature menu items.
+Ranking the top coffee shops in Kansas City is no small task, especially since many ways to list them.
+You can make your assessments strictly off the coffee, based on your personal preference, but there are also signature menu items.
 Does the atmosphere play a part in choosing a coffee shop?
 Also, check out our Kansas City Brunch Specials.

 For a lot of people, it depends what you’re doing with your time there: working quietly, collaborating, catching up with a friend, or enjoying a leisurely treat.
 Fortunately, there are plenty of options, no matter your tastes.
 Use our list below to find the best coffee in Kansas City.